bj3rg/FS_PROJECT_NodeReact_To-Do/README.md

 # ToDo

 ToDo by Burg is an app that replicates the functionality of basic to-do app...
-It's features are...
+Its features are...

 ## Installation